stom66/dcl-whack-a-ghoul/README.md

 - `/config` - useful info such as import/export settings, UVPackMaster Presets, shader templates
 - `/dcl` - the DCL scene to be deployed.
 Exported glTF files are in `/dcl/models` along with a `tex` folder of optimised textures
 - `/docs` - extra info on relevant topics, eg asset creation
+- `/firebase` - the code for the hosted scoreboard
 - `/reference` - screenshots, previs, reference pictures used during asset creation
 - `/scripts` - various bash/blender/bat utility scripts